lino-framework/book/docs/dev/env.rst

   $ go lino   # cd to ~/repositories/lino
   $ go hello  # cd to ~/projects/hello
   $ go min1   # cd to ~/repositories/book/lino_book/projects/min1

 Configuring atelier
 ===================

-To get a full Lino development environment, you must tell atelier the list of your projects.
+To get a full Lino contributor environment, you must tell atelier the list of your projects.
 That's done in your :xfile:`~/.atelier/config.py` file.
 Create the directory and the file, with the following content::